CurtisGreen/dallas-area-transit-alliance/_posts/august-2024b-newsletter.md

 ## September General Meeting

 * Sunday, August 18, 2024 from 3:00-5:00pm
-* Note: **NEW VENUE**
+* **NEW VENUE**
-* The Metropolitan Condos at [1200 Main Street, Dallas](https://maps.app.goo.gl/pPBSUsQeJYZr1hxf7)
+* J. Erik Jonsson Central Library at [1515 Young Street, Dallas](https://maps.app.goo.gl/LvVwPSypb3FAdFjj6)
-* Use the Murphy Drive entrance.
-The meeting will be in the Community Room on the 6th floor (same room as the first general meeting).
+* The meeting will be in the Hamon Training Room on the 5th floor.
-* We will have light snacks and refreshments available.

-We will be discussing our strategy for two upcoming public meetings that we want to show up in large numbers for.

 ---